PoisotLab/MS_network_els/els_networks.md

 evolutionary conserved in food webs [@stou12ecs] and to have less variability in time than expected in host-parasitoids bipartite networks [@bake15srf].

-Another invariant network property lies in species phylogeny.
-Phylogeny is a key determinant of ecological network structure, allowing the understanding of species position and interactions into the community.
+Another invariant network property relates to evolutionary history.
+Phylogeny is a key determinant of ecological network structure, being related to species position and interactions into the community.
 Phylogenetically close species indeed inherit traits from their common ancestors (*e.g.* body size, habitat, defensive strategy, metabolic type, phenology), increasing their propensity to interact with the same group of species or with similar species.
 This conservatism of interactions has been found to hold across different types of interactions such as antagonistic or mutualistic interactions [@font15cce].
+DG: JE NE COMPRENDS PAS LA PHRASE SUIVANTE
+However,
-However, every species role, such as host or parasite in antagonistic interaction, prey or predator in food web and plant or pollinator/seed disperser in mutualistic interaction, do not provide the same links structure.
-For instance, closely related host tend to share parasites, while closely related parasites, because of competition for resources, tend to have different hosts species [@kras12psm].
+every species role, such as host or parasite in antagonistic interaction, prey or predator in food web and plant or pollinator/seed disperser in mutualistic interaction, do not provide the same links structure.
+For instance, closely
+related hosts tend to share parasites, while closely related parasites, because of competition for resources, tend to have different hosts [@kras12psm].
 The conservatism of interactions is consequently unequal all over the network.
-Following the logic that closely related species interact with the same group of species, @reze09cmf shown that phylogenetic structure of ecological networks explains almost entirely the formation and composition of modules in the network, and the connections between them.
+Following the logic that closely related species interact with the same group of species, @reze09cmf shown that phylogenetic structure of ecological networks explains almost entirely the formation and composition of modules and the connections between them.
 For the same reasons that conservatism of interactions is asymmetrical, the link between phylogenetic signal and module composition is different depending on the species role [@kras12psm], and species that are modules connector are usually phylogenetically